Tayo the Little Bus: Minor characters

+Episodes

 Reception

+Melissa Camacho of Common Sense Media gave the show four stars out of five, stating that the "Animated charmer features positive messages -- and farts."

-At a Vietnamese seminar for addressing the struggles of the Vietnamese animation industry, Korean animators named Tayo the Little Bus a series that has been "dominating" the Korean market.
+At a Vietnamese seminar for addressing the struggles of the Vietnamese animation industry, Korean animators named Tayo the Little Bus, a series that has been "dominating" the Korean market.
 These animators also noted that the series is popular in China, Thailand, and Vietnam.

 Cultural impact

 In 2014, the Seoul Metropolitan Government commissioned buses designed as the characters Tayo, Gani, Rogi, and Lani, to run around the Gwanghwamun Square area of the city.
 This was done as part of an initiative to teach children how to use the bus.
 The initiative was a massive success, drawing crowds of over 40,000 in a single day.
 People from all across the country came to see the buses.
 Although the buses were originally set to run from March 26 until Public Transport Day at the end of April, their popularity led to an extension until Children's Day on May 5.
 The number of buses was also expanded from the original four to 100.
-In wake of this success, it was reported that the local governments of other cities in South Korea were considering adopting the campaign.
-Officials for the city of Seoul initially opposed this on copyright grounds, but they consented in April to letting other cities use the characters for non-commercial purposes.
+In the wake of this success, it was reported that the local governments of other cities in South Korea were considering adopting the campaign.
+Officials for the city of Seoul initially opposed this on copyright grounds, but they consented in April to let other cities use the characters for non-commercial purposes.

 Jaeyeon Woo of The Wall Street Journals blog Korea Real-Time, speculated in an April 2014 article that the success of this initiative led both of Gyeonggi Province's gubernatorial candidates, Kim Sang-gon and Nam Kyung-pil, to adopt public transportation issues as a key part of their campaign platforms.
 Seoul-mayor Park Won-soon, who began the initiative, has been criticized by some of his political rivals, who feel that he took credit for the series, even though the series was begun by his predecessor's administration.

 On October 16, 2014, a South Korean group called the Teen Astronauts, launched a space balloon designed as the character Tayo from the Space Science Park in Korea's National Science Museum.

-In late 2018 there's a Tayo bus phenomenon in Indonesia due to its theme song, often used as a joke or prank by many people.
-It become one of the 15 top trending searches in Google in Indonesia in 2018.
-A BRT system in Banjarmasin, South Kalimantan is called "Tayo bus" due to its size and color.
+In late 2018 there was a Tayo bus phenomenon in Indonesia due to its theme song, often used as a joke or prank by many people.
+It becomes one of the 15 top trending searches in Google in Indonesia in 2018.
+Two bus systems in Banjarmasin, South Kalimantan, BRT Banjarbakula and Trans Banjarbakula, are informally called "Tayo bus" due to its size and color.